Manchukuo Imperial Army: Establishment

 In its first form the Manchukuo Imperial Army was organized in seven Provincial Guard Armies (one for each province), with a total of about 111,000 men.
-An Independent Cavalry Brigade was created to provide a garrison for the capital of Xijing, and the Manchukuo Imperial Guard was raised in February 1933 from men of Manchu ethnic backgrounds as part of the capital garrison to provide protection for Emperor Puyi and senior government officials.
+An Independent Cavalry Brigade was created to provide a garrison for the capital of Xinjing, and the Manchukuo Imperial Guard was raised in February 1933 from men of Manchu ethnic backgrounds as part of the capital garrison to provide protection for Emperor Puyi and senior government officials.
 The Japanese intended to replace the unreliable former troops of Zhang Xueliang with those trained by them and the government of Manchukuo as soon as circumstances permitted.
 As part of this effort, a new law signed in 1934 stated that only those trained by the Manchukuoan government could serve as officers.
 It was done to remove those former Nationalist officers who had been in Zhang Xueliang's forces and break the tradition of warlordism.

 In 1938, military academies were established in Mukden and Xinjing order to provide the Imperial Army with more reliable troops.
 A Central Training School for junior officers was opened in Mukden.
 The first class of 200 officer cadets graduated in November 1938, followed by 70 others in January 1939.
 Another class graduated in 1940, which included 97 cadets.
 After this, the number of native volunteers had dried up and the school accepted 174 Japanese recruits, who went on to serve in both the Manchukuoan army and the Japanese reserves.
 The military academy in Xinjing had its first class graduation in July 1938, which included 34 cadets.
 In addition, a signal school, medical school, and gendarmerie training school were established in Manchukuo.
 A military academy specifically for ethnic Mongols was established in 1934, taking in 100 cadets for a two-year course.
 The course included religious teachings and other classes to foster a patriotic Mongol spirit in the cadets.
 This first class graduated in the late 1930s.

 An important factor that allowed for the expansion of the Manchukuoan army was conscription.
 The Military Supplies Requisition Law of 13 May 1937 allowed the Manchukuoan and Japanese armies to conscript laborers, as well as allowing them to appropriate land and materials for the purposes of keeping order.
 The draft of soldiers did not begin until April 1940 and was not officially signed into law until 1941, which allowed every able-bodied male between the ages of eighteen and forty to be called up, of all ethnic groups.
 All youths were required to get a physical and then 10% of them were selected for service.
 Education, physical fitness, and their families' loyalty to the regime were things taken into consideration for selecting conscripts.
 When this was not enough, the Japanese forcibly drafted males from across the country into the army, and many efforts were taken to foster a Manchukuoan patriotic spirit among the troops.